MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 ALM Environment | Environment with Dataverse enabled.
 Will be used to deploy managed solution.
 ALM Environment - Dataverse Connection | See [Maker Environment Dataverse](#maker-environment-dataverse) below to create the Dataverse Connection
 Validation | Environment used to validate builds before merging into a solution branch              |
-Test | Preproduction Environment used to test solutions before moving to production          |
+Test | Pre-production Environment used to test solutions before moving to production          |
 Production | Production Environment for managed solutions                                          |

 Notes: